Nisarg236/light_clouds/README.md

 - **Point and PointCloud Manipulation**:
    - Create and manage 3D points.
    - Perform common operations such as distance calculation, dot/cross products, and transformations.
-   - Ability to add custom tags like "corner", "surface1", etc. to points in a point cloud and access/manipulate them based on tags.

 - **Filtering**:
    - Apply filters for cleanup and noise removal.